-- Exact values, but will replace "dd"" with "16" for the purposes of our analyses. - Dates with quarterly- or half-yearly rounding; if so, please advise us of the rounding used.
+- Exact values, but will replace "dd" with "16" for the purposes of our analyses. - Dates with quarterly- or half-yearly rounding; if so, please advise us of the rounding used.

-Note: We do not think that the dates of commencement, claim or exit would be well-known, so this should not make a person more identifiable.
-We therefore request the exact date here.
+Note: We do not think that the other dates would be well-known, so this should not make a person more identifiable.
+We therefore request the exact date for these.